ocaml/v2.ocaml.org/site/manual/4.09/polymorphism.md

 <p><a id="c:polymorphism"></a>
 </p><p><br>
 <br>
-</p><p>This tutorial covers more advanced questions related to the
+</p><p>This chapter covers more advanced questions related to the
 limitations of polymorphic functions and types.
 There are some situations in OCaml where the type inferred by the type checker may be less generic than expected.
-Such non-genericity can stem either from interactions between side-effect and typing or the difficulties of implicit polymorphic recursion and higher-rank polymorphism.</p><p>This tutorial details each of these situations and, if it is possible, how to recover genericity.</p>
+Such non-genericity can stem either from interactions between side-effect and typing or the difficulties of implicit polymorphic recursion and higher-rank polymorphism.</p><p>This chapter details each of these situations and, if it is possible, how to recover genericity.</p>
 <h2 class="section" id="sec54">1&nbsp;&nbsp;Weak polymorphism and mutation</h2>
 <h3 class="subsection" id="sec55">1.1&nbsp;&nbsp;Weakly polymorphic types</h3>